 When substituting ingredients, keep in mind that some cooking ingredients might cause a slight change in taste or texture.
 Often, the change will depend on whether the ingredient substituted is a major or minor item called for in the recipe.

-Unfortunately, there are no truly effective baking substitutes for some essential ingredients like baking soda and cream of tartar; these you must always have on hand in your cupboard.
+Unfortunately, there were never any truly effective baking substitutions for some essential ingredients like baking soda and cream of tartar; these you must always have on hand in your cupboard.

-Enjoy reading these old fashioned baking substitutions.
-You may even find them useful in your kitchen.
+Enjoy reading the old fashioned baking substitutions.
+There's bound to be a day when you'll find them useful in your kitchen.